-This article is for those of you who do not want to install a how new operating system only to discover some technical details about the default installation like, disk layout, packages included, software versions and so on.
+This article is for those of you who do not want to install a whole new operating system only to discover some technical details about the default installation like, disk layout, packages included, software versions and so on.
 Here we are going to review in several sections what is like to have a default installation of CentOS 6.10.

 The CentOS 6.10 you can have